nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Example:

-Complete T1
+Done T1

-Complete T1-T3
+Done T1-T3

-Complete T1, T3
+Done T1, T3

 >Note: if you want to select more than one task to complete, you can separated the task by a - to complete all tasks that are within the range.
 In addition, you also separate the task by a , to individually delete them.

+###4.5 Display tasks

-###4.5 Display completed tasks
+####4.5.1 Display completed tasks

 The display command will display the completed tasks in their respective categories.

-> Format: Display
+> Format: Display completed

+####4.5.2 Display all tasks

+This is mainly used to return to the default screen showing all tasks.

-Example: Display
+> Format: Display all

 ###4.6 Undo the Most Recent Commands